SulemanShahani/Customer-Segmentation-Analysis-and-Sales-Forecasting-for-Inventory-Optimization/README.md

 - **ARIMA and SARIMA Forecasting:** Implementing time series models to predict sales with and without seasonality.
 - **Inventory Optimization:** Adjusting inventory levels based on sales forecasts to minimize costs and meet customer demand.

-### Target Audience
-This project is intended for businesses looking to improve their inventory management strategies, particularly in retail and e-commerce sectors.

 ### Tools Used
 Python (Pandas, NumPy, Matplotlib, Scikit-Learn, Statsmodels), Jupyter Notebook for analysis and visualization.